A Hybrid ABM-PDE Framework for Real-World Infectious Disease Simulations: Implementation

 The diffusion coefficient was selected to ensure limited individual movement over the short simulation period.
 We chose a value of $1e-6$.
 The time step for simulation was set to half an hour ($\nicefrac{1}{48}$ days), as we observed a significant improvement in accuracy compared to one-hour steps, with little further gain from finer time discretization.

 For fitting the constant part of the infection rate in the PDE model (\ref{eq:PDE-model}), we used a simple grid search.
-We compared the mean absolute errors of 20 simulation runs against the target data for different parameter values.
-For the first time interval (March 2, 2020, to March 15, 2020), we initially tested $\beta_{\text{const}} \in \{4e+2,4.5e+2,5e+2,5.5e+2\}$, while for the second time interval (March 16, 2020, to April 28, 2020), we considered $\beta_{\text{const}} \in \{1.2e+2,1.3e+2,1.4e+2,1.5e+2,1.6e+2,1.7e+2,1.8e+2,1.9e+2\}$ (see Table \ref{table:grid_search_PDE}).
+We compared different parameter values by computing the mean absolute error (MAE) between the mean of 20 simulation runs and the target data.
+Before computing the MAE, both the simulation results and the target data were scaled to the full population size to ensure comparability of the reported outcomes.
+For the first time interval (March 2, 2020, to March 15, 2020), we initially tested $\beta_{\text{const}} \in \{4e+2,4.5e+2,5e+2,5.5e+2\}$, while for the second time interval (March 16, 2020, to April 28, 2020), we considered $\beta_{\text{const}} \in \{1.2e+2,1.3e+2,1.4e+2,1.5e+2,1.6e+2,1.7e+2,1.8e+2,1.9e+2\}$ (see Table~\ref{table:grid_search_PDE}).
 We tested all combinations together, as the best choice for the first interval may minimize the error in that interval but could be far off for the second interval.
 The second interval begins with the implementation of school closures and is characterized by a significant change in the trajectory of the infection curve.
-The smallest average error was achieved with the parameters $4.5e+2$ and $1.6e+2$ (see Table \ref{table:grid_search_PDE}).
-The parameter fitting for the scalar factor of the ABM infection rate was also performed using a simple grid search (see Tables \ref{table:grid_search_ABM_25pt} and \ref{table:grid_search_ABM_100pt}).
-All final transition rates can be found in Tables \ref{table:params25} and \ref{table:params100}.
+The smallest average error was achieved with the parameters $4.5e+2$ and $1.6e+2$ (see Table~\ref{table:grid_search_PDE}).
+For the full population, which is four times larger than the partial population, these parameters can be scaled accordingly by a factor of $\nicefrac{1}{4}$.
+The parameter fitting for the scalar factor of the ABM infection rate was also performed using a simple grid search (see Tables~\ref{table:grid_search_ABM_25pt} and~\ref{table:grid_search_ABM_100pt}).
+All final transition rates can be found in Tables~\ref{table:params} and~\ref{table:params_beta}.

 It is important to emphasize that the grid search was designed to be fast and coarse, sufficient for demonstrating the functionality of the hybrid model.
 Although the infection rate could be further optimized using more refined step sizes or advanced optimization methods, this was not the focus of our work.
 Since slight variations in these parameters do not significantly impact our overall conclusions, a more detailed optimization is beyond the scope of this paper.